Passage time and fluctuation calculations for subexponential L\'evy processes: Random walks and compound Poisson processes

 and

 are equivalent.
-Also the spatial quantities $Z_{S}^{(u)}:=S^{\ast }(\tau ^{S}(u))$ and $O_{S}^{(u)}:=S(\tau ^{S}(u))-u$ coincide with $Z^{(u)}$ and $O^{(u)}.$
+Also the spatial quantities $Z_{S}^{(u)}:=S^{\ast }(\tau ^{S}(u))$ and $\mathrm{O}_{S}^{(u)}:=S(\tau^{S}(u))-u$ coincide with $Z^{(u)}$ and $\mathrm{O}^{(u)}$.

 We claim that this allows us to deduce versions of Theorems~\ref{new} and~\ref{old} for random walks, with very minor changes.
-Specifically, if $F$ is the distribution of $S_{1}$ and we replace $\Pi $ and $\Pi_{\mathcal{H}} $ in those results by $F$ and $J$, then Theorem \ref{old} requires only replacing $g^{(u)}(tr(u))$ by $P^{(u)}\left(\tau ^{S}(u)=[tr(u)]\right),$ and Theorem~\ref{new} requires only an analogous change to (\ref{Z}).
+Specifically, if $F$ is the distribution of $S_{1}$ and we replace $\Pi$ and $\Pi_{\mathcal {H}} $ in those results by $F$ and $J$, then Theorem~\ref{old} requires only replacing $g^{(u)}(tr(u))$ by $P^{(u)} (\tau^{S}(u)=[tr(u)] )$, and Theorem~\ref{new} requires only an analogous change to (\ref{Z}).

-Alternatively, we can prove the random walk results by repeating the L\'{e}vy process proof, with appropriate changes.
-We refer to \cite{BandB} for general results on heavy-tailed random walks.
+Alternatively, we can prove the random walk results by repeating the L\' {e}vy process proof, with appropriate changes.
+We refer to Borovkov and Borovkov \cite{BandB} for general results on heavy-tailed random walks.

-\begin{rem} {\rm An alternative approach to our proofs, suggested by a referee, based on ``the principle of a single large jump" (developed in \cite{AF} for a more general setting and then considered in Chapter 5, Section 13 of \cite{FKZ} for random walks), may provide a shorter and more intuitive treatment.
-However, extending these techniques to the L\'{e}vy process situation and dealing with the infinite mean case is not straightforward, and it is not clear that this approach would deliver the local results or the if and only if conditions which we establish.} \end{rem}
+\begin{rem} An alternative approach to our proofs, suggested by a referee, based on ``the principle of a single large jump'' (developed in Asmussen and Foss \cite{AF} for a more general setting and then considered in Chapter~5, Section~13 of Foss, Korshunov and Zachary \cite{FKZ} for random walks), may provide a shorter and more intuitive treatment.
+However, extending these techniques to the L\' {e}vy process situation and dealing with the infinite mean case is not straightforward, and it is not clear that this approach would deliver the local results or the if and only if conditions which we establish. \end{rem}